eeshugerman/f5vpn-login/README.md

 # F5 VPN Command-line client

 This software allows you to connect to an [F5 Networks](https://f5.com/) VPN server (BIG-IP APM) without using their proprietary VPN client.

 **It is not supported or affiliated with F5 in any way.** I actually find it rather sad the client they provide is so terribly poor that I had to write this in order to get reliable access to my company's VPN.

 This software does not require any software from F5 to be installed on the client.
 The only requirement is Python 3.
 It works on at least Linux and MacOS systems, but porting to any similar OS should be trivial.
 Porting to Windows, on the other hand, is probably not reasonably possible.

+The primary feature this fork adds over upstream is support for two-factor authentication.

 ## Setup